Berkeley-CS61B/website-fa23/materials/lab/lab12/index.md

 ### `renderScore`

 At this point, if you run the game, you'll notice that something is missing.
 The score!
-That's because we haven't yet rendered it.
-Fill out the method `renderScore` so that the score displays and you can use this to verify if your score is updated correctly when lines are completed in the game.
+That's because we haven't yet displayed it.
+Fill out the method `renderScore` so that the score displays, and you can use this to verify if your score is updated correctly when lines are completed in the game.

-Some notes:
+Here are the steps:

 - Make sure to set the color of the text to white (rgb value of (255, 255, 255)) so the score is visible against a black background.
-- The score should appear at position x = 7, y = 19
+- The score should appear at position x = 7, y = 19.
 - Make sure to render the score once it's drawn!

 Here are some useful methods to look at from the `StdDraw` library: